jcheadiv/apps-sdk/doc/tutorials/media_downloader.md

 - lib

-  The javascript that actually runs your app should go here.
+  The JavaScript that actually runs your app should go here.

+- css

+  Put the css that comes with your app here.

 Take a look at `package.json` now.
 Pay special attention to a`bt:libs`.
 It should look like:

+    {% highlight js %}
     "bt:libs": [
         {
             "url": "http://staging.apps.bittorrent.com/pkgs/apps-sdk.pkg",
             "name": "apps-sdk"
         }
     ]
+    {% endhighlight %}

 `bt:libs` specifies the third party dependencies for your application.
 To update these to the latest versions at any time, run: